vukics/cppqed/doc/structureTutorial.rst

 .. note::

-  The framework requires that the jump and the averages be calculated in the normal picture also in this case (cf. :func:`quantumtrajectory::MCWF_Trajectory::step`).
-(Here the Liouvillean remains unchanged anyway.)
+  The framework requires that the jump and the averages be calculated in the normal picture also in this case (cf. explanation of classes :class:`structure::Hamiltonian`, :class:`structure::Exact`, :class:`structure::Liouvillean`, and :class:`structure::Averaged`, and furthermore Sec. :ref:`MCWF_Trajectory`).
 This allows for reusing the same code in both pictures.
+(Incidentally, here the Liouvillean remains unchanged anyway.)

 .. literalinclude:: examples/ExampleMode.h